cloudflare/cloudflare-docs/content/pages/configuration/serving-pages.md

 {{</Aside>}}

 For browser caching, Pages always sends `Etag` headers for `200 OK` responses, which the browser then returns in an `If-None-Match` header on subsequent requests for that asset.
-Pages compares the `If-None-Match` header from the request with the `Etag` it's planning to send, and if they match, Pages instead responds with a `304 Not Modified` that tells the browser it's safe to use what is stored in local cache.
+Pages compares the `If-None-Match` header from the request with the `Etag` it's planning to send, and if they match, Pages instead responds with a `304 Not Modified` that tells the browser it is safe to use what is stored in local cache.

 Pages currently returns `200` responses for HTTP range requests; however, the team is working on adding spec-compliant `206` partial responses.